kskrobas/npcl64/README.md

-3. go to the source folder and type: make -f Makefile.rel
+4. Go to the source folder and type: make -f Makefile.rel

-4. ready to use the 'npcl' program is placed in the ./npcl64/bin folder
+5. Ready to use the 'npcl' program is placed at the ./npcl64/bin folder
-5. Installation:
+6. Installation:
     For global installation type:

     $ sudo make -f Makefile.rel sysinstall